ResEmoteNet: Bridging Accuracy and Loss Reduction in Facial Emotion Recognition: Proposed Method

 \subsection{Convolutional Network}

-Our architecture features a Convolutional Neural Network (CNN) module, comprising three convolutional layers that progressively extract hierarchical features from the input data.
-To optimize learning and training efficiency, each layer is followed by batch normalization, which standardizes inputs and stabilizes the learning process.
-Furthermore, max-pooling is applied to reduce spatial dimensions, thereby reducing computational overhead and introducing translational invariance to boost robustness.
-These layers serve as the basis of our feature extraction process.
+Our architecture includes a CNN module with three convolutional layers for hierarchical feature extraction, followed by batch normalization to stabilize learning and enhance training efficiency.
+Max-pooling is applied after each layer to reduce spatial dimensions, lowering computational costs and introducing translational invariance for improved robustness.
+These layers form the foundation of our feature extraction process.
 Mathematically, the Convolutional Network's (CNet) feature extraction process is expressed as follows:

 where X is the raw image sample and $X_{FE}$ is the output of the feature map from the CNet.